Update: ‘Design’ section revised.

-The Escalade EV is reported to enter production in January 2024, and customer deliveries could begin in the first quarter.
+The Escalade EV is reported to enter production in 2024, and customer deliveries could begin in the first half of that year.

 What are the rivals to the Cadillac Escalade EV?

-What is the price of the Cadillac Escalade EV?
+What is the projected Cadillac Escalade EV price?

 The Escalade EV is expected to cost upwards of USD 120,000.